flowcontrol12/docu/docs/03-Installation guide.md

    ![image-20230908103200429](assets_03-Installation%20guide/image-20230908103200429.png)

 4. Enter the name of the virtual appliance you want to create.
-Browse the OVA file by clicking on the blue parallelogram or drag and drop on it.
+Browse the OVA file by clicking on the blue rectangle or drag and drop on it.
 Click **Next**,

    ![image-20230908103340238](assets_03-Installation%20guide/image-20230908103340238.png)